-It should be noted that the Council will have the responsibility for addressing these housing needs with or without the additional funding.
+It should be noted that the Council will have the responsibility for addressing the housing needs addressing the housing needs of any eligible Afghan households approaching the Council, with or without the additional funding.with or without the additional funding.
 Accessing the additional funding therefore enables existing funding to address other housing pressures within the wider community

-- Positive impact based on Race/Nationality The new homes will increase access to sustainable housing for eligible Ukrainian and Afghan households at risk of homelessness. - These households are disadvantaged by barriers to accessing private rented accommodation due to requirements for references, credit checks and guarantors that they may be unable to provide due to their recent arrival in the UK. - If perceptions that these households are gaining favourable treatment ahead of existing communities are allowed to develop, this may lead to increased community tensions.
-It is possible that this could result in hate crimes against Ukrainian and Afghan households. - The allocation of the new homes to eligible households from Ukraine and Afghanistan is a requirement of the grant funding which will be used to acquire the homes. - Without the new affordable homes, the housing needs of these households would have to be met in other ways.
+- Positive impact based on Race/Nationality The new homes will increase access to sustainable housing for eligible Afghan households at risk of homelessness. - These households are disadvantaged by barriers to accessing private rented accommodation due to requirements for references, credit checks and guarantors that they may be unable to provide due to their recent arrival in the UK. - If perceptions that these households are gaining favourable treatment ahead of existing communities are allowed to develop, this may lead to increased community tensions.
+It is possible that this could result in hate crimes against Afghan households. - The allocation of the new homes to eligible households from Afghanistan is a requirement of the grant funding which will be used to acquire the homes. - Without the new affordable homes, the housing needs of these households would have to be met in other ways.
 This is likely to be through the existing affordable housing stock.
-This would increase pressures on the existing stock and disadvantage existing communities. - Longer term, the additional housing will become available to support the wider community, increasing the stock of affordable housing in the borough, supporting local families on low income. - This policy will not impact significantly on the general local housing market - The policy will not negatively impact on local services as these households are already within the community
+This would increase pressures on the existing stock and disadvantage existing communities. - Longer term, the additional housing will become available to support the wider community, increasing the stock of affordable housing in the borough, supporting local families on low income. - This policy will not impact significantly on the general local housing market - The policy will not negatively impact on local services as these households are already within the community - Norfolk County Council will provide wrap around support to Afghan households accommodated through the scheme